jhu-saw/sawCopleyController/README.md

 The disadvantage of the first approach is that the serial port is specified in the JSON file; on some operating systems, the serial ports may be reassigned when the system is power-cycled.
 The disadvantage of the second approach (besides its greater complexity) is that the axis label (parameter 0x92) must be programmed in the Flash memory of the Copley controller.

-The JSON file contains the following fields:
+The JSON file contains the following fields, where DU indicates Display Units (e.g., millimeters, degrees), rather than SI units (e.g., meters, radians):

 | Keyword      | Default   | Description                                     |
 |:-------------|:----------|:------------------------------------------------|